A Guide to Substance Abuse Recovery for Women

 Overwhelmingly, women are still the primary caregivers for minor children, and they are also more likely than men to be caretakers for elderly or disabled family members.
 While both men and women face a powerful stigma attached to addiction issues, women tend to feel this stigma more strongly than men, especially if they are mothers to small children.
 Also, women with young children may fear that they will lose custody of their child if they seek help for addiction.
 Fear, shame, and social stigma keep many women from admitting they have a disorder and seeking treatment.

 Also, studies have found that women are more likely to ask for help with addiction from primary care doctors or mental health clinics.
-They are less likely than men to contact a drug addiction or alcohol rehabilitation center, and stigma surrounding the disorder could be to blame.
+They are less likely than men to contact a drug rehab for women or alcohol rehabilitation center, and stigma surrounding the disorder could be to blame.
 Many rehab centers that are not gender-specific don’t offer help for the unique barriers that women face, either.

 When it comes to seeking treatment for addiction, women face several obstacles that the average man typically does not – lower wages, child custody issues, caregiving responsibilities, and intimate partner abuse.